grubeben/194.077-Applied-Deep-Learning/README.md

 - **POTENTIAL ROOT OF ERROR:** Experimenting with 'Acrobat-v0()' (larger action-space than 'CartPole-v1()') in the discrete-action-agent case showed similar behaviour on some occasions.
 I believe that with increasing complexity of the policy-options (action-space) decoupeling of actor and critic becomes more important.
 Yet, I did not suspect this when I started out and my architecture uses one NN with two branches, which makes it impossible to set different learning rates for the update.
 However, articles such as [this](https://www.reddit.com/r/reinforcementlearning/comments/jqgrtg/sharing_network_for_actor_critic_methods/) suggest that this might impact learning success majorly.

+#### ..with distinct NN

 - So I implemented a new actor-critic with 2 NN, this led..
   * to way better NN convergence, because as suggested in several articles the learning rate of the critic is now way higher than the actor one (actor can only make good decisions once critic estimates values well)
   * but while the agent converges, it still does not consistently converge towards 'high-reward' policies
+  * those few configurations that deliver (at least short term) sound learning are reproducable

 - Watch the distinct-NN agent at **'REPORT_continuous_distinct_NN.ipynb'**